akul-goyal/Hallucinations-to-Reality/README.md

 ---

+## Data
+You can download sample data at: https://uofi.box.com/s/6m1lmcy1yf2q9737smyoq9zihr0as7eu

 **Disclaimer**: This tool is for educational and research purposes only.
 The analysis provided by the LLM should not be solely relied upon for security decision-making in production environments.
 Always validate findings with traditional security tools and human expertise.